Freud’s Instinctual Legacy | A Scientific Redemption

 A Call for Paradigm Shift

-Freud’s instinctual framework, redeemed by Affective Neuroscience and my Integrative Self-Analysis (ISA), demands a reevaluation of psychology’s foundations.
-The DEP, when divorced from Instinctual Consciousness, becomes a hollow shell, as seen in cases like Anna and James.
+Freud’s instinctual framework, redeemed by Affective Neuroscience and reaffirmed by experience using Integrative Self-Analysis (ISA), demands a reevaluation of psychology’s foundations.
+The egoic mind, when divorced from the Instinctual Consciousness, becomes a hollow shell, as seen in cases like Anna and James.
 CBT and DBT, by pruning emotional roots, risk deepening psychogenic and neurotic rifts rather than healing them.
-Education, politics, and therapy must pivot to nurture these instinctual currents—acknowledging emotions as thought’s genesis.
-ISA offers a path forward, integrating long-term memory and emotional wisdom to liberate the DEP from its fruitless isolation, fulfilling Freud’s century-old prophecy.

 About the Author